Azure-Samples/iot-edge-opc-plc/README.md

 ## Other features

-- Node with special characters in name: `--scn`
+- Node with special characters in name and Id as well as a node with of opaque type: `--scn`
 - Node with long ID (3950 bytes): `--lid`
 - Nodes with large values (10/50 kB string, 100 kB StringArray, 200 kB ByteArray): `--lsn`
 - Nodes for testing all datatypes, arrays, methods, permissions, etc `--ref`.
 The ReferenceNodeManager of the [OPC UA .NET reference stack](https://github.com/OPCFoundation/UA-.NETStandard) is used for this purpose.